AdvanceTechMedia/AdvanceTechPodcast/content/community.md

 <br></br>
 <img src="/img/guest/NS_400x400.jpg" alt="drawing" style="width: 200px;"/>

-[**New Story**](https://newstorycharity.org/) believes radical generosity can create a world without homelessness.
-They pioneer solutions to address global homelessness and imagine a world where no human lives in survival mode.
-Donors see exactly who needs help, and give knowing that 100% of their donation goes to the field, and receive a video of the family they helped in their new home.
-Are you ready to build?
-View New Story's founding story [here](https://youtu.be/BSpA9jcj9vM).
+[**New Story**](https://newstorycharity.org/) believes innovation, transparency, and radical generosity can build a world where everyone has a safe home.
+They pioneer solutions to end global homelessness and imagine a future where no human lives in survival mode.
+Donors can give with confidence, knowing 100% of their donation goes directly to building homes for families who need them most.
+You can view New Story's founding story [here](https://www.youtube.com/watch?v=BSpA9jcj9vM).

 <br></br>
 <img src="/img/guest/croppedAnitaPoschShow.png" alt="drawing" style="width: 200px;"/>